Greek Life Expansion Policy

 If the request is being made by a group of students currently enrolled, the interested students must notify the Department of Student Activities through the Assistant Director of Greek Life of their desire to charter a fraternity/sorority.

 - If the interest group has a particular inter/national fraternity/sorority they want to affiliate with, the interest group will provide the name of the National fraternity/sorority to the Assistant Director of Greek Life.

-- The Assistant Director of Greek Life will contact the National fraternity/sorority to see what the interest of the inter/national Organization is in expanding to Baylor University.
+- The Assistant Director of Student Involvement for Fraternity and Sorority Life will contact the National fraternity/sorority to see what the interest of the inter/national Organization is in expanding to Baylor University.

 - If the inter/national fraternity/sorority is interested in Baylor University, then the Expansion Policy will be sent to the inter/national Headquarters for their review and subsequent application.

 - All aforementioned requirements are applicable once the steps above are completed.

 This policy provides students, alumni group/graduate chapter members, and inter/national offices with information relating to reactivation of a previously chartered Greek-letter organization.

 - Before initiating contact with potential new members, students and/or members of an alumni group/graduate chapter or national organization wishing to reactivate an organization will contact the Department of Student Activities through the Assistant Director of Student Involvement for Fraternity and Sorority Life.